impress-org/support-manual/daily-routine/mental-energy-kickoff.md

 * Keeps you informed on upcoming releases and new features
 * Gives you more direct knowledge of existing issues so you can be more informed when you support our customers.

-Review our guide on [Contributing to Github Issues](contributing-to-github-issues.md) for how to do that.
+Review our guide on [Contributing to Product Feedback](contributing-product-feedback.md) for how to do that.

 ## Dig Into GiveWP Core and an Unfamiliar Add-on

-Part of contributing to Github Issues is also getting more familiar with GiveWP Core and its growing list of add-ons.
+Part of contributing to product feedback is also getting more familiar with GiveWP Core and its growing list of add-ons.
 If you've had times where you have to provide support for an add-on that you felt unfamiliar with, MEKO is a great opportunity to spend time getting more familiar with that add-on.

 Take the time to setup the add-on in your local environment.
 If it's a gateway or integration with a third-party app, take the time to set up a developer account for that service and fully integrate the add-on locally and test it.